pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Casio-PV1000.md

 The resulting .rom file can then be loaded into the emulator.

+The default configuration is to create a 16k ROM.
+If your application is larger then you can supply `-subtype=32k` to create a 32k ROM.

 ## Features

 The PV1000 port has the following features: